Oyvind-Solberg/postit/README.md

 # Portfolio Øyvind Solberg

-Postit is a social media app based on [Reddit](https://www.reddit.com/), where a user can create and vote on posts.
+Postit is a social media app based on [Reddit](https://www.reddit.com/), where a user can create and vote on posts and comments.

 ## Demo